drfuzzi/CSC2106_REST-PicoW-MicroPython/README.md

 ## I. Objective

-By the end of this session, participants will be able to set up a **MicroPython Web Server** on the Raspberry Pi Pico W to create and consume a basic RESTful API for on-board sensor reading (temperature) and actuator control (LED).
+By the end of this session, students will be able to set up a **MicroPython Web Server** on the Raspberry Pi Pico W to create and consume a basic RESTful API for on-board sensor reading (temperature) and actuator control (LED).

 ## II.
 Prerequisites and Setup